-When you specify an engineering order for a technical publication, you can define a range of frequency iterations so that regulatory compliance is maintained.
+When you specify an engineering order for a technical publication, you can define a range of frequency iterations, including intervals and task cards, so that regulatory compliance is maintained.
 A frequency iteration defines how many times inspections are completed to comply with the requirements of the technical publication.

-On the Engineering Orders tab, you can define and view frequency iterations.
 When you create a frequency iteration, you can specify whether the task card is deactivated when the last frequency iteration is completed.
 You can change whether the task card is deactivated only during the last frequency iteration.